Coinbase Review

 | Coinbase | Never | $0 | Not applicable |

-FIPS 140-2 Level 3 Hardware Security Modules: The same military-grade hardware encryption that banks and government agencies use for key generation and storage.
+FIPS 140-2 Level 3 hardware modules: Coinbase states that these modules support key generation and storage.

 Security Features: What Coinbase Offers